Editor’s View: Farmers Weekly backs calls for Budget changes

 Defra’s own figures show that 66% of farms have a net value above £1m.

-This tax bombshell is compounded by the other measures that are a net negative for our sector’s cashflow, such as the sharper-than-expected tail-off in delinked payments for those farmers in England that are still eligible.
+This tax bombshell is compounded by the other measures that are a net negative for our sector’s cashflow, such as the sharper-than-expected tail-off in delinked payments for those farmers in England who are still eligible.

 Defra secretary Steve Reed was unrepentant this week, ducking an opportunity to apologise to farmers for telling them last November that Labour had “no intention of changing APR”.